1936 Alabama Crimson Tide football team: Tennessee

 Against rival Tennessee, Alabama battled the Volunteers to a 0–0 tie at Legion Field.
 In a game once again dominated by both defenses, the closest either team came to a score was at the end of the second quarter when Alabama was in position for a touchdown at the Tennessee one-yard line.
 However, the official call time for the end of the period before Alabama could get another play off.
-The tie brought Alabama's all-time record against Tennessee to 12–5–2.